 Cap Secondary Test: Cap strike rate + fees* (not including liquidity fee) + actual variable liquidity pricing at the time of underwriting (includes fixed component + variable component)

 *Fees usually consists of Freddie Mac guarantee fees, servicing fees, re-marketing agent fees, trustee fees, and issuer fees.

 Interest-Rate Caps: All variable-rate bonds require 5-year minimum interest rate cap to reduce risk.

 Maximum LTV: 80% of adjusted or 85% of market value (retail transactions only)

 Ongoing Liquidity Fee Structure: Fixed component (will be determined in contract) + a variable component (spread) that adjusts each quarter.

-Variable Component/Spread: Calculated by determining the amount (if any) by which the 90-day LIBOR index exceeds the 3-month Treasury Bill rate.
+Variable Component/Spread: Calculated by determining the amount (if any) by which the 90-day SOFR index exceeds the 3-month Treasury Bill rate.